Discover what times you should be making cold calls to maximize the chances your prospect answers the phone and eventually converts.

 These tools, mostly software or browser extensions, can help you automate and enhance your LinkedIn lead generation process.
 They can manage your social selling activities, automate the growth of your network, and more.
 Whether you're focusing on free strategies, paid ones, or our recommended combination, there are tools to assist you.

-LinkedIn Sales Navigator is LinkedIn’s paid version meant to help salespeople more easily find and connect with decision makers.
-It also helps them manage their LinkedIn prospecting activities.
-With it, you can use advanced filtering to find leads outside of your network.
-And you can then message them even if you aren’t connected.
-You can also manage your sales activity by saving leads, creating custom account lists, and adding notes or tags to leads.
+LinkedIn Sales Navigator is LinkedIn’s paid tier meant to help sellers easily find and connect with decision makers.
+It also helps you manage your LinkedIn prospecting activities.
+You can use advanced filtering to find leads outside of your network and message them even if you aren’t connected.
+Manage your sales activity by saving leads, creating custom account lists, and adding notes or tags to leads.
+After a 1-month free trial, pricing starts at $79.99 per month.

 LinkedIn lead generation companies are agencies or consultants that do your LinkedIn lead generation activities for you.
 These companies typically handle paid strategies like setting up and managing advertising campaigns on the network, often with the goal of booking appointments for your sales team.
 Marketing agencies might also help you enact free strategies like optimizing your profile and posting content, thereby growing your presence and building authority.

-Cleverly is a great option if you want to outsource your LinkedIn sales outreach and lead generation for affordable prices.
-The company focuses on building lists of leads, sending them effective LinkedIn messages, and providing you with a dashboard to respond to leads that respond positively to the messages, as well as to track metrics.
-Cleverly’s pricing increases depending on how many prospects you’d like them to interact with each month.
+Cleverly is a B2B LinkedIn lead generation agency that uses data from previous campaigns to target and engage your high value leads.
+They focus on building lead lists, sending them effective LinkedIn messages, and providing you with a dashboard to respond to leads that respond positively to the messages.
+Their pricing increases depending on how many prospects you’re targeting each month, starting at $397 for 500 prospects per month.

 Sculpt is a B2B lead generation company that specializes in creating and managing ad campaigns across Facebook, LinkedIn, and Instagram to book appointments with decision-makers for businesses.
 According to Sculpt, clients can expect booked appointments by the first 100 days, as well as higher than average cost-per-clicks and higher quality leads.
-Below is their social ad process explained:
+Their social media content pricing starts with a $5,000 per month retainer fee.

-If you’d like to check out in-depth descriptions of the top options, check out our buyer’s guides on the best LinkedIn marketing agencies for support with your organic and paid lead generation or the best LinkedIn advertising agencies if you only want help with paid strategies.
+If you’d like to check out in-depth descriptions of these top agencies, check out our buyer’s guides on the best LinkedIn advertising agencies.
 There you’ll find each business's pricing, use cases, and core services so you can find the best fit.

 LinkedIn is where professionals talk business, read up on industry trends, and look for new products and services that can help them grow their business.
 These intentions of the members make it a perfect environment to kick off sales conversations and generate leads.